adh30/Sphygmocor-Reservoir/README.md

 [NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]{.underline}

-These are calculated based on the assumptions that in the aorta reservoir pressure is 2 x backward pressure (P~b~);^7^ which may be valid if excess pressure is linearly proportional to aortic flow as has been reported in dogs,^8^ and total aortic flow equals aortic inflow.
-This approach probably shares similarities with the ARCSOLVER method,^9^ which uses a 3-element Windkessel assumption[^2] to reconstruct forward and backward pressures.
+These are calculated based on the assumptions that in the aorta reservoir pressure is 2 x backward pressure (P~b~);[7] which may be valid if excess pressure is linearly proportional to aortic flow as has been reported in dogs,[8] and total aortic flow equals aortic inflow.
+This approach probably shares similarities with the ARCSOLVER method,[9] which uses a 3-element Windkessel assumption[b] to reconstruct forward and backward pressures.

 # Data dictionary